Find out how to write an essay in hardly any time

 The longer you spend preparing for an essay, the better it will likely be.
 However, writing against the clock doesn’t always mean producing a poor essay.
 Follow these five tips to get the best mark you can when time is limited.

 Draft a Structure

-Writing an essay against the clock follows the same principles as set out in my earlier blogs on structuring and writing a uk essay – the only difference is you are following the plan in miniature.
-If you have selected an essay on which you have a good knowledge and understanding this is half the battle – it's easier to start knowing what you're writing about; learning new concepts obviously takes longer and slows the essay writing process down.
+Writing an essay against the clock follows the same principles as set out in my earlier blogs on structuring and writing an essay – the only difference is you are following the plan in miniature.
+If you have selected an essay on which you have a good knowledge and understanding this is half the battle – it’s easier to start knowing what you’re writing about; learning new concepts obviously takes longer and slows the essay writing process down.
 Either way you still need a structure before you begin if you want to save time in the long run.
-If you don't, you'll either run out of steam or produce something which rambles on or goes off on tangents.
+If you don’t, you’ll either run out of steam or produce something which rambles on or goes off on tangents.

 Advice rarely given to students.
 If, however, you find a Wikipedia page which covers your essay topic, Wikipedia is useful in two ways.
 Firstly, scroll down to the bottom and you’ve saved hours of library and prep work – all the sources listed can be used to select the primary sources for your essay.
 Secondly, the Wikipedia article will likely contain a chronological synopsis which you can ape for your own essay structure.
 However, your lecturer will also know about Wikipedia so make sure it only inspires your structure rather than following it completely.

 Sites such as Google Books and Amazon will often let you preview books – with a bit of luck you will be able to lift enough relevant material from the previews to convince your lecturer you’ve checked these books out of the library and had a good read of them.
 Such sites always list the copyright information as well so you’ll always be able to produce a full list of references, as required in all essays.